 'I say "can you tell me what you think is going to happen?' or "could you tell dad what we talked about?"
-That way Michael has the job of explaining it to someone else.'
+That way Michael had the job of explaining it to someone else.'

-- © Present a choice in small, manageable steps - $\ensuremath{\textcircled{}}$ $\ensuremath{\textcircled{}}$ Check the choice has been understood - © Group different options together by an important common factor.
-So, for example, if you're planning a day out, you might group several food options together or group together options for getting there

-Remember to congratulate the young person on successful decision making.
-Saying 'that's a good choice' conveys your pride in their ability to choose, as well as confirming that a choice has been made
+- © Present a choice in small, manageable steps - © Check the choice has been understood - © Group different options together by an important common factor.
+So, for example, if you're planning a day where to eat, or group together options for getting there Remember to congratulate the young person on successful decision making.
+Saying 'that's a good choice' conveys your pride in their ability to choose, as well as confirming that a choice has been made out, you might group several food options together about